charliekranz/aishling_dreammarket/README.md

 # Aisling Dreamshop

 Aisling Dreamshop is an ecommerce website for the imagination.
-We can't buy, sell or create customised dreams but what of we could?
-If we could you might but your Dreams from Aisling Dreamshop!
+We can't buy, sell or create customised dreams but what if we could?
+If we could, you might buy your Dreams from Aisling Dreamshop!

-In learning how to create a ecommerce website using Python and Django I wanted to play with the idea of thsi tecnology.
+In learning how to create a ecommerce website using Python and Django I wanted to play with the idea of this technology.
+I felt the ethereal concepts of dreams and ingredients would be fun to develop and manage.

+One thing I've learned in working on this project is just how much more can be done and learned within these building blocks.

 ***